LiZheng1997/LiZheng1997/_news/H-ackerman-robot.md

     </div>
 </div>

 This robot is mainly designed for reproducing a Teach & Reapt project when I was doing the short term internship with Dr. Li Sun in the University of Sheffield.
-You can find more details in the projects page, named T & R Visual Navigation.
+You can find more details in the [ projects page](https://neuronsvision.com/projects/4_project/), named T & R Visual Navigation.

+A real time video can be accessed through following link: